-Veterans Benefits and Social Security Income
+Veterans Benefits/Social Security Income and Tax Refunds

 If you are receiving Veterans benefits or Social Security Income, the department will notify the agency providing the benefits that you are now incarcerated.
 That agency determines whether to continue sending the benefits to you.
+If you receive an income tax refund check the appropriate tax agency will be contacted for approval before you can deposit the check.